In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 But now the moral vision is radically different.
 Instead of the virtue, piety, or the progress of humanity, the moral vision of the General Theory is an animalistic homo economicus whose only economic goal is to satisfy his own consumption appetites. …

-Another aspect of Keynes’ influence is his introduction of “the economy.”
-Prior to Keynes, economics was microeconomics.
+Another aspect of Keynes' influence is his introduction of "the economy."
+Before Keynes, economics was microeconomics.
 It was focused on how individuals, firms, and other players make decisions.
-Keynes introduced macroeconomics, with its focus on aggregate economic phenomenon for a nation or other large societal entity - money supply, interest rates, aggregate employment, gross domestic product, and so on.
-Macroeconomics came to dominate the discipline to the point that when people hear “economics” today they think of macroeconomic concepts.
+Keynes introduced macroeconomics, focusing on the aggregate economic phenomenon for a nation or other large societal entity - money supply, interest rates, aggregate employment, gross domestic product, etc. Macroeconomics dominated the discipline to the point that when people hear "economics" today, they think of macroeconomic concepts.

 It is not the ownership of the instruments of production which it is important for the State to assume.
 If the State is able to determine the aggregate amount of resources devoted to augmenting the instruments and the basic rate of reward to those who own them, it will have accomplished all that is necessary.